AFD-Illinois/pyharm/README.md

 Finally, as a consequence of needing to read GRMHD output, pyharm includes definitions of various coordinate systems in Kerr spacetime, as well as tools for dealing with a logically Cartesian grid in various coordinate systems.
 These might be independently useful, see `coordinates.py` & `grid.py` if you're looking for just coordinate tools.

 ## Installing:
-The preferred installation method, for flexibility in changing the source as needed, is to run simply:
+The preferred installation method is to run simply:
 ```bash
 $ pip3 install -e .
 ```
 Thereafter pyharm should be importable from any Python prompt or script run in the same environment.
-It can also be installed as a user or system package, but at the cost of less easily modifying the source.
+This command installs `pyharm` as "editable," so that changes to the source will be reflected immediately when next importing the package -- this is recommended, as it is expected that users will have to modify the source code eventually.  `pyharm` can also be installed as a user or system package, but at the cost of less easily modifying the source.

 ## Examples:
+One good starting point learning to use `pyharm` is to try out the existing tools in the `scripts/` directory.
+These are quite capable wrappers for large swaths of `pyharm`'s functionality, and are added to the system `$PATH` variable upon installation to make them easy to call.
+They support MPI parallelization for use at scale on big clusters (sample batch scripts for some Illinois-relevant clusters are included in `scripts/batch/`).

-Often, what you need to do is covered somewhere in the existing scripts bundled with pyharm.
-Check out the `scripts/` directory.
-The two main scripts are `movie.py` for producing plots and movies, and `analysis.py` for performing a set of reductions over a full simulation's output.
-If you need to produce a plot, try adapting something from `pyharm.plots.figures`.
-Adding plots to that directory makes them accessible to `movie.py` when you're ready to run at scale.
+The two main scripts are `pyharm-movie` for producing plots and movies, and `pyharm-analysis` for performing a set of reductions over a full simulation's output.
+If what you need to do involves making a movie or performing a reduction, it can often be implemented as a plugin to these existing scripts -- see the examples in `pyharm.plots.figures` for movies, and in `pyharm.ana.analyses` for reductions & computations.
+New additions to those files will automatically become valid arugments to `pyharm-movie` and `pyharm-analysis`.

-For more general usage, the `notebooks` directory has a sample Jupyter notebook playing around with some basic reductions & plots.
+For more advanced usage, the `notebooks` directory has a sample Jupyter notebook playing around with some basic reductions & plots.

 ## Keys:
-The full list of `FluidDump` "keys" is long and growing, and there are some ways to combine keys, so any list is incomplete.
+Several parts of `pyharm` try to parse strings to determine behavior, to specify a desired variable, plot, or result from the command line or quickly in notebooks.
+These replace what might traditionally be member functions (think `dump.ucov()`) with what acts like a giant Python dictionary (`dump['ucov']`).
+Each "item" is computed at first access and cached thereafter.

+Since it's possible to combine keys in arbitrary ways, there is no master list of items, nor does it make sense to write e.g. `for key in dump` or `if "key" in dump`.
+The most reliable way to determine whether something can be computed is to try it, and catch the `ValueError` (for unknown keys) or `IOError` (for known keys not present in a file) if it is not found.

 ### Base keys (variables):

-All the fluid primitives in HARM-like schemes are supported: rho, `u`, `u1`, `u2`, `u3`, `uvec`, `B1`, `B2`, `B3`, `bvec`. `*vec` versions return all 3 components of the primitives.
+All the fluid primitives in HARM-like schemes are supported, of course: `rho`, `u`, `u1`, `u2`, `u3`, `uvec`, `B1`, `B2`, `B3`, `bvec`.
+The `*vec` versions return all 3 components of the primitives.

-The contravariant and covariant 4-vectors `ucon`, `ucov`, `bcon`, `bcov` and dot product `bsq`, as well as any individual component in native 1,2,3 coordinates `u^{1,2,3}`, or in KS coordinates `u^{r,th,phi}`, or (soon) Cartesian `u^{x,y,z}`.
+The contravariant and covariant 4-vectors `ucon`, `ucov`, `bcon`, `bcov` and dot product `bsq` are supported, as well as any individual component of either vector in any coordinate system: native 1,2,3 coordinates `u^{1,2,3}`, KS coordinates `u^{r,th,phi}`, or (soon) Cartesian `u^{x,y,z}`.

-Fluid variables `Pg` for ideal gas pressure, `Pb` for magnetic pressure, `Ptot` for both summed.

-For dumps including output of the 4-current (& soon for others via a full step calculation): `jcon`, `jcov`, `jsq`, `Jsq`
+Pressures are denoted `Pg` for ideal gas pressure, `Pb` for magnetic pressure, `Ptot` for both summed.
+For dumps including output of the 4-current (& eventually for others, via a full step calculation), we additionally define `jcon`, `jcov`, `jsq`, and `Jsq` -- with the former being the 4-current magnitude squared, and the latter the 3-current.

-There are a number of specialized or particular definitions which will be easier to define than describe.
-See `variables.py` for definitions.
+There are a number of specialized or particular definitions more easily defined than described.
+See `pyharm.ana.variables` for definitions.
 The patterns in that file should be straightforward if/when you want to add your own variables, which will then be accessible from FluidDump objects, and consequently from the command line or notebooks when plotting.

+### Properties:
+All of a dump's parameters (e.g. the contents of `header` in the Illinois format) are parsed and included in the dictionary `dump.params`.
+Anything in this dictionary can be accessed via the shorthand `dump['key']` just like a variable.
+These include at least the `gam`, the coordinate system parameters `a`, `hslope`, `r_in`, `r_out`, etc., and the grid size `n1`, `n2`, `n3` to name some of the most useful.
+The full list is accessible as `dump.params.keys()`.

+### Grid parameters
+Finally, members of the `Grid` object are also accessible through `FluidDump` objects, e.g. `dump['gcon']` for the full contravariant metric or `dump['gdet']` for the sqare root of the negative metric determinant.
 ### Combining elements:

 Common mathematical unary operations can just be combined into a variable name to get the result.
 This is most common/useful when specifying what to plot, most commonly `log_` for the log base 10.
 Similarly, `abs_`, `sqrt_`, and `ln_` for natural log are available.
 So for example, asking for `sqrt_bsq` is equivalent to asking for the field magnitude `b`.
-You can, of course, perform these operations for yourself in code -- however, many scripts take a variable name as argument, e.g. on the command line.
-For these, it's very nice to have a few common operations available without writing any code whatsoever.
+You can, of course, perform these operations for yourself in code -- these are present to help you when specifying a variable name on the command line, or for functions which operate only on some small portion of a dump, where the variable needn't be computed over the whole dump.

 There are a few modifiers specific to requesting plots which build on this "unary operator" scheme but are mostly *after* any relevant variable.
 The exception is `symlog_`, which plots a signed value on a symmetric log scale.
 The list of postfix options can be gleaned from `plots/frame.py` but includes at least:
 * `_array` for plots in native coordinates on the Cartesian logical grid